A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Monitoring

 \subsection{Information gathering}

-An information-gathering task allows active monitoring and exploration of an environment by minimizing information-theoretic measures, such as entropy and mutual information. \cite{ma2018data} propose an information-theoretic dynamic data map that captures an environment's temporal property using the Gaussian process. \cite{corah2018distributed} propose distributed sequential greedy assignment for online exploration and mapping using multi-robot teams.
-Their algorithm is an approximation to sequential greedy algorithm~\citep{singh2009efficient} efficiently when dealing with many robots. \cite{bourne2020decentralized} work on information-theoretic control for multi-agent and propose a method to efficiently compute mutual information based on dynamic programming and multi-threading techniques.
+An information-gathering task allows active monitoring and exploration of an environment by minimizing information-theoretic statistics, such as entropy and mutual information. \citet{ma2018data} propose an information-theoretic dynamic data map that captures an environment's temporal properties using Gaussian processes. \citet{corah2018distributed} introduce a distributed sequential greedy assignment for online exploration and mapping using multi-robot teams.
+Their algorithm approximates the sequential greedy algorithm~\citep{singh2009efficient} efficiently when dealing with many robots. \citet{bourne2020decentralized} investigate information-theoretic control for multi-agent systems and propose an efficient method for computing mutual information using dynamic programming and multi-threading techniques.
 We present more details regarding information gathering in Section~\ref{subsec:info}.